 Overall, I have been impressed with the Libre System.

 The sensor is small, discrete and comfortable.
-The Reader is colourful, has a large display, and all the features you would hope for.
+The Reader has a large colorful display, and all the features you would hope for.
 I look forward to learning to work with the system to better manage my diabetes and will be writing more again soon.

 As traditional finger glucose tests are not only recommended but required for safe glucose management, it is unfortunate that Abbott requires us to buy those as well.
 I will need to see if my insurance covers both the sensors and strips or have I maxed out at the customary monthly limit.